 Dresden Stollen is the German version of the Christmas cake found in North America.
 And the best part is that it is covered in yummy icing sugar.
 This is probably on the mist authentic gifts you can give from Germany.

 It is a long-standing tradition in Germany (since 1474) to eat it over the medieval fasting period.
 From 1560, it became to get a reputation as being fit for kings.
 Today, it’s only made with high-grade ingredients.

 There’s no real history lesson when it comes to the pretzel, besides that it can be found in records as early as the 12th century.
 And if you’re a snack lover, which I have to admit I am, then you definitely know how amazing pretzels are.
 Bavarian pretzels are amazing, and one of my favourite things to snack on when strolling through Munich.

 But if you can’t be in Munich then this is the next best thing, make your own to snack on wherever you are.

 Related Reading: Germany Itinerary: From Berlin to Munich Your Ultimate Travel Route!

 Many Christmas traditions originated in Germany including Christmas markets!
 A Christmas ornament is a beautiful gift to remind someone of the magic of Christmas in Germany.
 These Christmas decorations from Germany are one of the things that many people love.

-Christmas Pyramids are the predecessors of the modern-day Christmas tree.
-They date back to the Middle Ages and originally hung from the ceilings.
-You’ll find Christmas pyramids in all different sizes.
-Most of them, like this one, are beautifully crafted with ornate details.
+Christmas Pyramids are wildly popular in Germany and are thought to be the predecessor of the modern-day Christmas tree.
+They date back all the way to the Middle Ages and were originally hung from ceilings.
+They come in all sizes and are a great gift to give from Germany.

 A German legend has it that nutcrackers represent power and strength.
 They stand as a guard dog to keep watch over your family, baring their teeth to scare evil spirits away.
 No wonder that nutcrackers are such popular keepsakes!
 Not to mention they make gorgeous holiday decorations.